regazi/MarsRoverCodeTest/README.md

 2) Rovers can only move 1 gridpoint per move and only in oriented direction
 3) Rovers can not occupy same grid coordinate
 4) If directed to go out-of-bounds, Rovers will turn in the direction with the most room and execute move in that direction
-5) If rover's next move is blocked by other rover, it will safely (see above) pass around it before executing move.
+5) If rover's next move is blocked by other rover, it will safely (see #4) pass around it before executing move.

 Commands: L (turn left 90*), R (turn right 90*), M (move forward one grid point)